PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

   - The Bitcoin ledger is depicted in dollars for simplicity, but in reality, it is BTC.
   - We simulate a single transaction being broadcast, but in reality, multiple transactions are pending in the network, and blocks include thousands of transactions at once.
 Nodes also check there are no double-spend transactions pending (I would throw all but one out if it were the case).
 - Cheating scenarios:
   - What if the customer did not have $25 BTC?
     - They would not be able to create the transaction because “unlocking” and “ownership” are the same thing, and computers check transaction is properly signed; otherwise, they reject it
   - What if the randomly chosen computer attempts to “change the ledger”?
     - The block would be rejected, as every other computer has a complete history and would notice the change, violating one of their rules.
     - Random Computer would not get a reward, and no transactions from their block would be finalized.

 ## Knowledge assessment

-### KA 1.1 Classroom discussion
+### KA Classroom discussion

 Discuss some oversimplifications made in the classroom exercise under the second scenario and describe what the actual Bitcoin system does in more detail.

-### KA 1.2 Vocabulary review.
+### KA Vocabulary review

 Define the following key terms introduced in the prior section: